The class Bp for weighted generalized Fourier transform inequalities: Introduction

 The contents of this paper are as follows. \\In section 2, we collect some basic definitions and results about harmonic analysis associated with Dunkl operators .\\ The section 3 is devoted to the proofs of the weighted Dunkl transform inequalities when the weights belong to the class $B_p$.
-As example, we make a study of power weights in this context which gives Pitt\'{}s theorem, including its role in the integrability for the Dunkl transform on besov spaces.\\
+As application, we obtain for power weights Pitt\'{}s inequality.\\

-Along this paper we use $c$ to denote a suitable positive constant which is not necessarily the same in each occurrence and we write for $x \in \mathbb{R}^d, \|x\| = \sqrt{\langle x,x\rangle}$.
+Along this paper we use $c$ to denote a suitable positive constant which is not necessarily the same in each occurrence and we write for $x \in \mathbb{R}^d,$ $\|x\| = \sqrt{\langle x,x\rangle}$.
 Furthermore, we denote by

 $\bullet\quad \mathcal{E}(\mathbb{R}^d)$ the space of infinitely differentiable functions on $\mathbb{R}^d$.

 $\bullet\quad \mathcal{S}(\mathbb{R}^d)$ the Schwartz space of functions in $\mathcal{E}( \mathbb{R}^d)$ which are rapidly decreasing as well as their derivatives.